amedeedaboville/repotracer/README.md

 It will loop through every day in the history of a git repository, and collect any stat you might ask it to.
 Eg:

-- Typescript migration: count LOC of JS and TS
+- Typescript migration: count the number of lines of JS vs TS
-- Count uses of deprecated functions
+- Count number of deprecated function calls
 - Measure adoption of new APIs

 It compiles the results for each day into a csv, and also immediately gives you a plot of the data in csv.